TV Aratu

-TV Aratu (channel 4) is a Brazilian television station based in Salvador, capital of the state of Bahia serving as an affiliate of SBT.
+TV Aratu is a Brazilian television station based in Salvador, the capital of the state of Bahia.
+It operates on channel 4.1 (25 UHF digital) and is affiliated with SBT.
 It is owned by Grupo Aratu, a media conglomerate owned by businessman Silvio Roberto Coelho, and which also includes Rádio Cultura de Guanambi, the Aratu On website, the outdoor media companies Ei! e Brasília and Chaves Outdoor.
-It is the second oldest television station in Bahia, after the then TV Itapoan (channel 5, founded in 1960), and the third most watched in Salvador and the metropolitan region.
+It is the second oldest television station in Bahia, after the then TV Itapoan, and the third most watched in Salvador and the metropolitan region.

 History

 Rede Globo (1969-1987)

 The station was opened without a name on March 15, 1969, by a group of shareholders involving São Paulo native Alberto Maluf and Bahians Carlos Alberto Jesuíno dos Santos, Luís Viana Neto, Humberto Castro and Nilton Nunes Tavares, as the second television station in the state of Bahia, which until then only had TV Itapoan, founded in 1960 by Diários Associados.
 The station opened on the grounds of a Candomblé terreiro.
 For that purpose, it was necessary to carry out a Candomblé obligation to ask permission and license from the orixás, fathers and mothers of the Bahian people, to build the new station.
 After several names were considered, it was only in July, four months after it was founded, that the station changed its name to TV Aratu, which refers to the crustacean that inhabits the mangroves of Recôncavo Baiano.
 Since its foundation, the station's logo has been a rooster, a bird used as a symbol of capoeira, which is why it is known as "the chicken's channel" (“emissora do galinho”).

 In its first few months on air, the station had independent local programming, within months of its launch, the station signed an agreement with Rede Globo to carry its programming, causing its ratings to surpass those of TV Itapoan.
 From the outset, its signal in Salvador was broadcast on channel 4.
 During its period as a Globo affiliate, TV Aratu gained “postgraduate” status for reporters who were starting their careers in southeastern cities.